 - Learn your legal rights as an injured maritime worker

 Many believe that crab fishing in Alaska is the most dangerous of all these fishing jobs, but the real answer is ground fishing.
-Ground fishermen working in the Atlantic coast of New England see the most deaths and injuries than any other part of the industry.
+Ground fishermen working on the Atlantic coast of New England see the most deaths and injuries of any part of the industry.

 The statistics come from the National Institute for Occupational Safety and Health (NIOSH), which finds that the industry saw 600 deaths per 100,000 workers from 2000 to 2009.

-What Makes the Job So Dangerous?
+What Makes Ground Fishing So Dangerous?

-As with any type of commercial fishermen, these workers do their jobs in rough conditions.
+As with any type of commercial fisherman, these workers do their jobs in rough conditions.
 They face dangerous weather, rough waters, and long, tiring work days.

 Unfortunately, it is the boats that are smaller than 79 feet that sink most often and should be inspected.
-Only ten percent of the fishing fleet in Maine, for instance, is inspected for stability or safety gear.
+Only ten percent of the fishing fleet in Maine, for instance, is checked for stability or safety gear.

-Safety and training may also be big contributors to the dangers of the job.
-Many workers in the industry have been improperly trained, or not trained at all, in the use of safety gear and in safety procedures.
+Safety and training may also be significant contributors to the dangers of the job.
+Many workers in the industry have been improperly trained, or not trained at all, in using safety gear and safety procedures.
 Many boats lack appropriate safety equipment.

 The Most Common Ground Fishing Accidents

-Vessel disasters accounted for more than half of fishing deaths and include capsizing, collisions, and sinking.
-Safety training for such incidents as well as proper safety equipment like working life vests and life rafts could prevent fatalities.
+Vessel disasters accounted for over half of fishing deaths, including capsizing, collisions, and sinking.
+Safety training for such incidents and proper safety equipment like working life vests and life rafts could prevent fatalities.

-Falls overboard caused the second largest number of deaths in the industry, and again, safety precautions could prevent many of the resulting deaths.
+Falls overboard caused the industry’s second-largest number of deaths.
+Again, safety precautions could prevent many of the resulting deaths.
 None of the workers who fell overboard and drowned were wearing personal flotation devices.

-Lumpers also risk falling into the water and drowning or suffering hypothermia, getting snagged in fishing lines, being hit by moving equipment, or being trapped between a boat and the dock.
-Any of these accidents can cause serious injuries and may even be fatal.
+Lumpers also risk falling into the water and drowning or suffering hypothermia, getting snagged in fishing lines, being hit by moving equipment or being trapped between a boat and the dock.
+Any of these accidents can cause severe injuries and may even be fatal.

-If you work as a lumper, you may not qualify as a seaman, but you may qualify for benefits under the Longshore and Harbor Workers’ Compensation Act.
-This is a federal workers’ compensation program that guarantees you will receive the money you deserve if you are injured on the job.
+If you work as a lumper, you may not qualify as a seaman, but you may be eligible for benefits under the Longshore and Harbor Workers’ Compensation Act.
+This federal workers’ compensation program guarantees you will receive the money you deserve if you are injured on the job.